How to Build Muscle After 50: A Practical Guide

 Chronic inflammation creeps up with age, sabotaging muscle repair.
 Omega-3s—found in fish oil—counteract this.

-Benefits: They reduce muscle breakdown, improve protein synthesis, and ease joint pain, letting you train harder.
+Benefits: They reduce muscle breakdown, improve protein synthesis, and ease joint pain, allowing you to train harder.

-How to get it: Aim for 2-3 grams of combined EPA/DHA daily via supplements or fatty fish (salmon, mackerel, sardines) 2-3 times a week.
+How to get it: Aim for 2-3 grams of combined EPA/DHA daily through supplements or fatty fish (salmon, mackerel, sardines) 2-3 times a week.

 Bonus: Omega-3s support heart and brain health, making them a no-brainer addition.

 You can’t out-train poor sleep.
-After 50, sleep quality often dips, but it’s when your body repairs and grows muscle.
+After 50, sleep quality often dips, but this is when your body repairs and builds muscle.

 Why it matters: Growth hormone and testosterone peak during deep sleep.
 Skimp on rest, and you’re robbing your gains.

 How much: Target 7-9 hours nightly.
-Quality counts—keep a cool, dark room and ditch screens an hour before bed.
+Quality counts—ensure a cool, dark room, and ditch screens an hour before bedtime.

 Muscle doesn’t grow on air.
 Your diet needs to deliver protein, calories, and nutrients—without excess junk.